MingSheng92/realtime-ml-kubernetes/README.md

 - data-streaming: kafka to load realtime crypto trade data, quixstream to load in dataframe for data transformation.
 - pre-commits: to setup precommit hooks to perform ruff linting and formatting.

-Note to self: Once pre-commit hook set up, docker desktop cannot commit for this repo anymore since it will not be able to trigger precommit hooks.
+Note to self: Once pre-commit hook set up, GitHub desktop cannot commit for this repo anymore since it will not be able to trigger precommit hooks.

 ##### architecture diagram